First Person Dream

 I open the blinds.
 Swallow laughter.

-I hover at the counter, near the dishwasher, prepare oatmeal with maple syrup, cinnamon, extra cream.
+I grab the coffee and hover at the kitchen counter, preparing oatmeal with maple syrup, cinnamon, extra cream.
 I can track the path of your feet above my head, the opening and closing of the bathroom’s pocket door, the drawers of your pine dresser slapping shut as you choose your flamboyance for the day.
 Joy surges up my neck when you start down the stairs.

 I can’t help it.
-Laughter shoots from every hole in my face.
+Laughter shoots from all holes in my face.

-You’re such a pain in the ass sometimes, I say, my arms reaching past your shoulders, your forehead tucked against my chest, my nose in your hair.
+You’re such a pain in the butt sometimes, I say, my arms reaching past your shoulders, my nose buried your hair.
 And I’m the luckiest mom in the world.

-You let me kiss your flaming biscuits ten times, each side, and eat your oatmeal while sitting in my lap, the canopy of trees stretching green and for forever.
+You let me kiss your flaming cheeks five times, each side, and eat your oatmeal while sitting in my lap, the canopy of tree tops stretching green and for forever.

 Previous